Pothos v4 is now available! 🎉Check out the full migration guide here

-Pothos GraphQL
+Pothos

-Relay Plugin
+Relay plugin

 The Relay plugin adds a number of builder methods and helper functions to simplify building a relay compatible schema.